These are some Wildlife Parks and Zoos where you can feed and sometimes pet capybaras.

 Most zoos in Britain do not allow visitors to enter the capybara enclosure.
+However the number of zoos which offer the chance to be with their capybaras is increasing.

 A very few zoos offer “animal encounters” where you can feed or pet the capybaras.
 Although some of these zoos only say that you can feed the capybaras, some people have been able to pet the capybaras as well.